CleverComponents/Clever-Internet-Suite-Tutorials/SmtpMultiThread/README.md

 # Multithreaded Mail Sender

-The SmtpMultiThread.dpr project represents a code example for the [Multithreaded Mail Sender](https://www.clevercomponents.com/portal/kb/a62/multithreaded-mail-sender.aspx) tutorial.
+The SmtpMultiThread project represents a code example for the [Multithreaded Mail Sender](https://www.clevercomponents.com/portal/kb/a62/multithreaded-mail-sender.aspx) tutorial.

 Loads E-mails from a database and sends it asynchronously in a thread pool.